IRFM/IMASViz/doc/source/howto/plugins/plugin_getting_started.rst

 Inheritance
 ^^^^^^^^^^^

-The class must inherit from VizPlugin class from the VizPlugin.py.
-This is required for IMASViz to gather necessary information for running the plugin.
+The class must inherit from **VizPlugin class** from the :file:`VizPlugin.py`.
+This is required for IMASViz to be able to gather necessary information required for properly running the plugin.

+In your :file:`myPlugin.py` file add:

 .. code-block:: python